 Debian bug reports should be closed when the problem is fixed.
 Problems in packages can only be considered fixed once a package that includes the bug fix enters the Debian archive.

 Normally, the only people that should close a bug report are the submitter of the bug and the maintainer(s) of the package against which the bug is filed.
 There are exceptions to this rule, for example, the bugs filed against unknown packages or certain generic pseudo-packages.
+A bug can also be closed by any contributor if the bug is for an orphaned package or if the maintainer of a package has missed closing it.
+It is very important to mention the version in which the bug was fixed.
 When in doubt, don't close bugs, first ask for advice on the debian-devel mailing list.

 Bug reports should be closed by sending email to

 needs to contain an explanation of how the bug was fixed.

 With the emails received from the bug tracking system, all you need

 to do to close the bug is to make a Reply in your mail reader program